flyve-mdm/ios-inventory-agent/guide.md

     </div>
 </div>

-#### 10. Here you can find a list that contains all of your devices
+#### 10. By clicking on one of them you will be able to see a much more detailed information
 <figure class="media guide-figure">
     <div class="media-img ratio-16-9">
         <a type="button" data-toggle="modal" data-target="#screen10" href="#" >